TOPLLab/topllab.github.io/warduino/guide/get-started.md

 :::

-The command installs the language library that provides you access to the [primitives](/reference/primitives) of the WARDuino from AssemblyScript or Rust.
-It does not yet install the VM and all necessary tools to compile and upload your program to your microcontroller.
-Once you have written your program with the language library, and compiled it to WebAssembly, you need to install WARDuino and toolchain of the platform you are targeting.
+The language library provides access to the [primitives](/reference/primitives) of WARDuino directly from AssemblyScript or Rust.

-To install the virtual machine use the following commands.
+Once you have written your program and compiled it to WebAssembly, you need to install WARDuino and the toolchains of the platform you are targeting.

 ```bash
 cd $HOME/Arduino/libraries/